lermchair/cyberfrog/README.md

 Unique constraint on `nullifier`

-## Questions

-- What is the easiest/fastest way to save public keys during setup?
-Maybe put everything in a JSON file and then just do a bulk insert

 # TODO

 - [ ] Prevent people from writing to the NFC tag (this is important)